-4 Progress Update on the Southern Home Loans Partnership Scheme [operated by South Coast Money Line (SCML)].
+4 Progress Update on the Southern Home Loans Partnership Scheme [operated by South Coast Money Line (SCML)]

-4.1 In March 2004 the Housing Board approved the Council's participation in a Consortium of local authorities to set up a pilot regional resource to provide low cost home repair/maintenance loans to applicants seeking to repair or improve their homes up to the Decent Homes Standard.
+4.1 In March 2004 the Housing Board approved the Council's participation in a Consortium of Local Authorities to set up a pilot regional resource to provide low cost home repair/maintenance loans to applicants seeking to repair or improve their homes up to the Decent Homes Standard.
 These would be loans made to homeowners whose financial circumstances would not allow them access to affordable finance from the mainstream ('High Street') financial institutions.
 The Scheme, named 'Southern Home Loans Partnership' made its first loans in 2006.
-In previous years the funding for this Scheme was obtained from savings made in the current Grants Budget, and so did not impact on the proposed allocation for the forthcoming year.
-For instance, in the last Housing Renewal Policy (2007-08) it was agreed by
+In previous years the funding for this Scheme was obtained from savings made in the current Grants Budget\, and so did not impact on the proposed allocation for the forthcoming year.

-Members, meeting on 7 March 2007, to finance the project in 2007-2008 from savings made in the 2006-07 Grants Budget.
 However, due to the successful bid made to the Regional Housing Board, see 3.1 above, the funds for the Southern Home Loans Partnership Scheme will be met from this source.